With all the hype surrounding the new APIs and the fancy parts of CSS, I had almost forgotten about the new

 reversed attribute, you can tell the browser that the numbering for the list items should display in descending order, instead of the default ascending.

 At first, this confused me.
 I was under impression that this attribute would actually physically reverse the contents of the list.
 But that’s not the case.
 The items will still appear in the same order as they appear in the markup, but the numbers will begin with the highest.
 So if you have 10 list items, then the first list item will display with a number 10, the second with a number 9, and so forth.

 The syntax is simple, you just add the

 reversed attribute to any

 <ol> element.
 This attribute is a Boolean attribute, so it doesn’t take any value.
-If you’re using an XHTML doctype, you would need to do

 The code (as if you needed an example!) looks like this:

 <ol reversed> <li>List item one</li> <li>List item two</li> <li>List item three</li> <li>List item four</li> <li>List item five</li> </ol>

 The result in the browser would be: